SkyLined/BugId/README.md

   This causes these values to be presented modulo that number of bits, which should make the bug id the same for both architectures.
-In the case of the `AVW:OOB[0x10]+2` example, if that was on a 32-bit architecture and the 64-bit version of the application would allocated twice that ammount of memory, the bug id for both would be `AVW:OOB[4*N]+2`, as 0x10 and 0x20 are both divisible by 4 without a remainder, while 2 is not.
+In the case of the `AVW:OOB[0x10]+2` example, if that was on a 32-bit architecture and the 64-bit version of the application would allocated twice that amount of memory, the bug id for both would be `AVW:OOB[4*N]+2`, as 0x10 and 0x20 are both divisible by 4 without a remainder, while 2 is not.
 * `StackExhaustion` - A function has attempted to allocate too much stack memory.